DenisBuserski/Git/README.md

     ```
     ![gc-23](git-commands/gc-23.png)

-24. Check the history of our commits
+24. Check the history of your commits
     ```
     git log
     ```